Sahil-Chhabra-09/CLEAN_CODE/README.md

 - if one function calls another, they should be vertically close and the caller should be above the callee

 #### ch-6 (objects and data structures)
-- objects do not expose data but just the functions/behaviour, so it is easy to add new classes but difficult to add new behaviour in existing ones
+- objects do not expose data but just the functions/behaviour, so it is easy to add new data but difficult to add new behaviour
 - data-structures do not have any behaviour, they just expose data, so it is easy to add new behaviour/methods but hard to add new data as all functions must change

 ### Principal explanations: